Width: 1 inch across

 Hand Crafted in South Africa

-This unique oval pendant were hand made in Johannesburg by a jeweler who grew up in Soweto, after studying the art of jewelry making he then decided to combine the modern mediums with ancient African mediums; the result is a unique and beautiful piece of jewelry.
+This unique large rounded triangle pendant were hand made in Johannesburg by a jeweler who grew up in Soweto, after studying the art of jewelry making he then decided to combine the modern mediums with ancient African mediums; the result is a unique and beautiful piece of jewelry.

 This oval pendant is hand made out of sterling silver with Bushman San or Cave art engraved into the front of the pendant.